brandongregory/dndhelp/src/5e-character-creation/mental-stats-compared.md

 ## <a name="Wisdom"></a>Wisdom

-Wisdom is more of a “street smarts,” compared to Intelligence, and most often measures intuition and awareness.
+<dfn>Wisdom</dfn> is more of a “street smarts,” compared to Intelligence, and most often measures intuition and awareness.
 This includes general awareness of surroundings, awareness of how other people are acting and reacting, awareness of a patient’s health, and self-awareness.
 Characters that spend a lot of time in self reflection are usually high-Wisdom characters, but rugged outdoors types and streetwise rogues or ruffians often have a high Wisdom stat as well.

 Wisdom stats include Animal Handling, Insight, Medicine, Perception, and Survival.
 Insight is a skill for reading others and gauging their intentions, and Animal Handling is like people skills for animals.
 Perception and Survival are commonly thought of as scouting skills.
 Medicine is a bit of an odd fit, but it’s still technically a Wisdom skill.